 Ph.D.
-'19 in Chemistry from the University of British Columbia
+'19 in Chemistry University of British Columbia

 I am researching involving the reduction of signal loss in electrochemical aptamer-based sensors and looking at alternative calibration methods impervious to signal loss.
 I will then be working towards measuring endogenous targets in the living body.

 Statistics and Applied Probability